 - The goal in asking more of the residents is threefold; social, financial and experience.
 Steel House residents find themselves more socially aware when they graduate because they have to learn to live and work with a large group of women.
 In addition, Steel House women learn how to clean, work with a budget, and learn how to do minor repairs.
 When leaving Steel House, students are better off in meeting the challenges of a changing society than is experienced by most college students.

 The Board of Directors is fully in charge of all aspects of Steel House.
 The Board of Directors hires the House Administrator (also an alumnae) who assists the residents in following guidelines they set themselves in addition to those set by the State of Idaho, IRS, The University of Idaho, and the Board of Directors.

-The following positions answer directly to the House Administrator: Cook, Resident Adviser, Kitchen Planner, Kitchen Manager, and Janitorial Manager.
+The following positions answer directly to the House Administrator: Resident Cooks, Resident Adviser, Kitchen Planner, Kitchen Manager, and Janitorial Manager.
 Residents are encouraged to give input each spring as the new “scholarship” positions are chosen.

 The President is in charge of all happenings within the house.
 All committee members, Vice-President, Secretary, and Treasurer answer directly to the President.
 President, Vice-President, Secretary and Treasurer are positions voted on by the residents.
 If they don’t work for the residents in a satisfactory manner, they can be replaced by another vote.